Ekko Build Guide by spark2

 TL;DR: Go aggressive and bully them early, and don't let them scale for free.

 These are usually your worst matchups (see how most of the icons are from the red zone of the matchups?), since you have little to no kill pressure on them once they get a few items.
 They're built to ruin your laning experience, so you beat them by not having much of a laning experience.
 Don't try to beat them, don't try to fight them (except for super-early before they get unkillable).
 Just shove your wave into their tower and roam to other lanes--Ekko has great ganks, and by helping to snowball the people in your other lanes, you help them carry you through these nightmare matchups.
 Make sure to ward your mid lane and ping when they leave, since when you're gone they'll often try to roam as well.
 Teleport is a great summoner spell to take into these matchups to help you influence the whole map, since you won't be doing much in mid-lane.
-You also tend to outperform these champs in a teamfight (although someone like Annie or Malzahar can still be dangerous), so going for a bruiser build and surviving the laning phase should be your priority!
+You also tend to outperform these champs in a teamfight (although someone like Annie or Malzahar can still be dangerous), so surviving the laning phase should be your priority!

 TL;DR: You're not going to kill these guys, so push, roam and snowball your other lanes since you have better ganks.